dcherino/htmldiff.js/README.md

 ## Development

 After cloning the repository run `npm i` or `npm install` to install the necessary dependencies.
 A run of `npm run make` creates the JavaScript output file.
-`npm run lint` checks the TypeScript sources with TSLint. `npm test` runs all the tests from the `test` directory. `npm run testsample` diffs the HTML sample files from the directory `sample` and logs the result to the console.
+`npm run lint` checks the TypeScript sources with ESLint. `npm test` runs all the tests from the `test` directory. `npm run testsample` diffs the HTML sample files from the directory `sample` and logs the result to the console.

 The command line interface of htmldiff is developed in TypeScript so you have to run